Hiwot/Sample-Code/README.md

 Sample-Code
 ===========

 A sample code in C++ to show that I am familiar with programming language.
+The question is, By listing the first six prime numbers: 2, 3, 5, 7, 11, and 13, we can see that the 6th prime is 13.

+What is the 10 001st prime number?